CruelDrool/WP-phpBB-bridge/README.md

 19th of August 2019 I decided to make a proper repository for this plugin.

 For those that feel the need to try it out, the following write up is based upon my notes.
-(NB!
-May be flawed since I haven't re-tried this since 2010).
+NB!
+May be flawed since I haven't re-tried this any of this since 2010.
+Proceed at your own peril!
 Anyway, here we go:
+1. Have access to a [Founder](https://wiki.phpbb.com/Founder) user on your phpBB so that you gain administrator capabilities automatically when everything is in place.
-1. Use InnoDB as storage engine.
-(I exported, edited the export to use InnoDB when re-inserted to the database).
+2. Use InnoDB as storage engine.
+(I exported, and then edited the exported .sql file so that the tables would be re-inserted into the database using InnoDB).
-2. Best if done on a fresh Wordpress.
+3. Best if done on a fresh Wordpress.
 (I did it on a existing one).
-3. Should activate the plugin first (I cheated and did this in the database the first time)
+4. Should activate the plugin first (I cheated and did this in the database the first time)
    1. Go to **Settings** -> **CruelDrool Bridge** for settings.
    2. Set the correct URL and path to phpBB before proceeding.
    3. Activate the Bridge
-4. Re-create the table *wp_users* as a [view](https://mariadb.com/kb/en/library/create-view/) based upon the table *phpbb_users*:
+5. Re-create the table *wp_users* as a [view](https://mariadb.com/kb/en/library/create-view/) based upon the table *phpbb_users*:
 ```SQL
 ALTER TABLE wp_users RENAME TO wp_users_bak;